gwen-interpreter/gwen-web/src/main/resources/init/env/README.md

 Environments
 ============

-Place all your environment specific properties files here.
+Configure all your environment settings here (one file per environment).

-To load settings for an environment, pass the associated environment config file to the Gwen `-c/--config` CLI option.
+To load settings for an environment, pass the associated environment config file to the Gwen - `-c/--config` CLI option.

+For example, to use dev environment:
+- `-c gwen/env/dev.conf`
+- or `--config gwen/env/dev.conf`